espressif/esp-at/docs/ESP_AT_Commands_Set.md

     Function: to start sending data in transparent transmission mode.
 Response:

-    Wrap return > after executing this command.
+    OK
+    >
 Enter transparent transmission, with a 20-ms interval between each packet, and a maximum of 2048 bytes per packet.
 When a single packet containing +++ is received, ESP32 returns to normal command mode.
 Please wait for at least one second before sending the next AT command.
 This command can only be used in transparent transmission mode which requires single connection.
 For UDP transparent transmission, the value of <UDP mode> has to be 0 when using AT+CIPSTART.

+Or

+    ERROR

 Parameters:

 - **\<link ID>**: ID of the connection (0~4), for multiple connections.